davidycliao/legisCrawler/README.md

 ## What **legisCrawler** Scrapes
 This designed crawler automatically webscrapes the parliamentary questions (專案質詢) from The Website of Legislative Yuan, including a bunch of information with regards to the topic, keywords and the type.
+An additional module for getting a corpus of grand parliamentary debates (總質詢) is in progress and will be available soon.

 <p align="center">
   <img width="700" height="500" src="https://raw.githack.com/davidycliao/legisCrawler/main/images/image3.png" >
 </p>